UNM-CARC/QuickBytes/PyTorch_1.9_Xena.md

 cd /projects/shared/pytorch/PyTorch1.9-K40-Compatible

 ```
-This will change your command prompt to reflect the updated directory.
-If the command prompt does not reflect that you are in the PyTorch1.9-K40-Compatible directory, you will run into issues in later steps.
+Assuming you have a default command line prompt, this will change your command prompt to reflect the updated directory.
+If you are not in the PyTorch1.9-K40-Compatible directory, you will run into issues in later steps.
+To confirm that you are in the correct directory, print your working directory with the following command.
 ```
-Make sure that the following appears in your command prompt:
-[PyTorch1.9-K40-Compatible]$
+pwd

 ```

 ### Create the Conda Environment